buyekeobare/AirBnB_clone/README.md

 ## Storage

-The above classes are handled by the abstracted storage engine defined in the FileStorage class.
+The classes mentioned above are managed by the abstracted storage engine, which is defined within the FileStorage class.

-Every time the backend is initialized, HolbertonBnB instantiates an instance of FileStorage called storage.
-The storage object is loaded/re-loaded from any class instances stored in the JSON file file.json.
-As class instances are created, updated, or deleted, the storage object is used to register corresponding changes in the file.json.
+Whenever the backend of our AirBnB is initialized, it creates an instance of FileStorage named storage.
+This storage object is responsible for loading or reloading data from any class instances stored in the JSON file named file.json.
+As new class instances are created, existing ones are updated, or some are deleted, the storage object ensures that these changes are accurately reflected in the file.json.

 ## Console

-The console is a command line interpreter that permits management of the backend of HolbertonBnB.
-It can be used to handle and manipulate all classes utilized by the application (achieved by calls on the storage object defined above).
+The console serves as a command-line interpreter specifically designed for managing the backend operations of our AirBnB.
+It allows users to handle and manipulate all classes utilized by theapplication through calls on the storage object defined within the system.

 <!-- Installation -->